peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ```

 #### c.
 Selecting Final Candidates & Applying Cutoff (`select_final_candidates.py`)
 This script performs the final selection.
-It takes the complete list of OCEAN scores and applies a data-driven cutoff based on score variance to determine the final, psychologically diverse cohort.
-In bypass mode, it uses the entire eligible list without applying a cutoff.
+It takes the complete list of OCEAN scores and applies a sophisticated, data-driven algorithm to determine the optimal cohort size.
+The script calculates the cumulative personality variance curve, smooths it using a moving average, and then performs a slope analysis to identify the curve's "plateau"—the point of diminishing returns where adding more subjects ceases to contribute meaningfully to the psychological diversity of the pool.
+In bypass mode, it uses the entire eligible list.
 ```bash
 # Create the final, transformed list of subjects
 pdm run select-final